-22 Contingent liabilities
+21 Contingent liabilities

-In January 2017, after full cooperation, the Group concluded deferred prosecution agreements (DPA) with the SFO and the US Department of Justice (DoJ) and a leniency agreement with the MPF, the Brazilian federal prosecutors.
-The terms of both DPAs have now expired; the DPA with the DoJ was dismissed by the US District Court on 19 May 2020 and the SFO filed notice of discontinuance of proceedings with the UK Court on 18 January 2022.
 Certain authorities are investigating members of the Group for matters relating to misconduct in relation to historical matters.
 The Group is responding appropriately.
 Action may be taken by further authorities against the Group or individuals.
-In addition, the Group could still be affected by actions from customers and customers' financiers.
-The Directors are not currently aware of any matters that are likely to lead to a material financial loss over and above the penalties imposed to date but cannot anticipate all the possible actions that may be taken or their potential consequences.
+In addition, the Group could still be affected by actions from customers, customers' financiers and the Group's current and former investors, including certain potential claims in respect of the Group's historical ethics and compliance disclosures which have been notified to the Group.
+The Directors are not currently aware of any matters that are likely to lead to a material financial loss over and above the penalties imposed to date but cannot anticipate all the possible actions that may be taken or their potential consequence.